shaamil101/VideoGameUsingC/IMPLEMENTATION.md

 `isVisible` is a private-to-the-module (static) method that returns a bool value for whether or not one point is visible from another point.
 It uses the method outlined in the CS50 nuggets assigment about taking the line between the two test points, and looking at the gridpoints the line intersects.
 If two of those gridpoints are 'opaque' (non-visible spaces), then the point isn't visible.
 Otherwise, it is.
 I'll define the player point as where we are looking from, and the test point as the point we're trying to view.
 I'll also define opaque characters as (' ' - | + #), i.e. anything but room space '.'

 	validate args
-	switch through 3 cases: vertical down line (change in columns is 0, change in rows is positive), vertical up line (change in columsn is 0, change in rows is negative), horizontal right line (change in rows is 0, change in columns is positive), horizontal left line (change in rows is 0, change in columns is negative), sloped right line (non-zero change in rows and columns, but change in columns is positive), sloped left line case (non-zero change in rows and columns, but change in columns is negative) vertical down line case:
+		make sure both points row and column values are equal to or less than the map row and column (and non-negative) switch through 3 cases: vertical down line (change in columns is 0, change in rows is positive), vertical up line (change in columsn is 0, change in rows is negative), horizontal right line (change in rows is 0, change in columns is positive), horizontal left line (change in rows is 0, change in columns is negative), sloped right line (non-zero change in rows and columns, but change in columns is positive), sloped left line case (non-zero change in rows and columns, but change in columns is negative) vertical down line case:
 		get row difference between player and test point